sigp/lighthouse/book/src/faq.md

 #### 1. Waiting for the beacon chain to detect the execution layer deposit

-Since the beacon chain uses execution client for validator on-boarding, beacon chain validators must listen to event logs from the deposit contract.
+Since the beacon chain uses the execution layer for validator on-boarding, beacon chain validators must listen to event logs from the deposit contract.
 Since the latest blocks of the execution chain are vulnerable to re-orgs due to minor network partitions, beacon nodes follow the execution chain at a distance of 1,024 blocks